GiatrGio/ImageAnnotationAPI/README.md

 docker-compose up --build
 ```

-## How to build and run the project using maven
+## How to build and run the project as a Java application

 ### Prerequisites